merto-dvp/spirit-docker-v2/README.md

 # Installation & Run

+<b> This project folder is ready to run Spirit applications.
+You can learn how to install your project by <b> Manual Installation </b> section below.
+(You might need to run scripts.)</b>

 Make sure internet connection is available.
-Works on Ubuntu Server 20.04 LTS, (Tested on Microsoft Azure & Amazon EC2 virtual machines)
+Works on Ubuntu Server 20.04 LTS, (Tested on Microsoft Azure & Amazon EC2)

-<b>(Not Required!
-You can use this command if you installed Spirit project and want a clean & ready folder ) </b>
+<b>(NOT REQUIRED!
+You can use this command if you installed Spirit project before and want a clean & ready folder ) </b>

 <b> This command & script cleans up project folder and makes it ready to development (No installs, just Docker)</b>